The Stock Market Is On An Epic Upswing. Here's Why It Probably Hasn't Benefited You

 The stock market was jittery in the days immediately before the election.
 And according to research by two prominent economists, the market dipped when Donald Trump's election prospects improved in betting markets.
 They even predicted that the S&P 500 would be 12 percent lower with a Trump victory than a Clinton win.

-And for a few hours after Trump clinched the presidency stock market futures plunged, falling by as much as 5 percent.
-But prices quickly recovered and the market has enjoyed an unanticipated Trump rally that began November 9, the day after his victory.
+And for a few hours after Trump clinched the presidency, stock market futures plunged, falling by as much as 5 percent.
+But prices quickly recovered, and the market has enjoyed an unanticipated Trump rally that began Nov.
+9, the day after his victory.
 It's impossible to pinpoint a single reason for the post-election bounce.
 Some analysts point to Trump's promises to spend big on infrastructure and cut taxes, moves that could juice the economy.

 How long will it last?